IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__annotations__` attribute is used to add type hints to a function in Python, it's a special attribute that holds the type hints of a function's parameters and return value.
 You can add type hints directly after the function parameter, separated by a colon `:` or use a third-party library such as `typing` to add type hints.
 Type hints are not enforced at runtime, they are mainly used for readability, better understanding of the code and for the tools like IDEs to provide better autocompletion and type checking suggestions.

-### How do you use the "call" method to make a class callable?
+### Q: How do you use the "call" method to make a class callable?

 In Python, a class can be made callable by defining a special method named `__call__`.
 This method is invoked when the class is called like a function.